jsunn-y/CARE/README.md

 cd CREEP
-conda create -n CREEP python=3.8 conda activate CREEP pip install pandas torch==2.2.0 transformers==4.39.1 sentencepiece pip install -e .
+conda create -n CREEP python=3.8 conda activate CREEP
+#we recommend installing this way so that torch is compatible with your GPU and your version of CUDA
+pip install pandas torch==2.2.0 transformers==4.39.1 sentencepiece
+pip install -e .
 #pip install lxml #doesn't look like you need this